thuliteio/getdoks.org/content/showcase/causal-data-science-meeting/index.md

 ---
 title: "Causal Data Science Meeting"
 description: "A two-day online conference for academics and practitioners to share their advances in causal inference."
-lead: "A two-day online conference for academics and practitioners to share their advances in causal inference.
-This year's event is jointly organized by Maastricht University and Copenhagen Business School."
+lead: "A two-day online conference for academics and practitioners to share their advances in causal inference."
 date: 2020-11-06T18:10:18+01:00
 lastmod: 2020-11-06T18:10:18+01:00
 draft: false